Alternating Barbell Forward Lunge

 Follow these step-by-step instructions to perform Alternating Barbell Forward Lunge with proper form and technique.

-Stand tall with your feet shoulder-width apart, holding a barbell across your upper back.
+Stand tall with your feet hip-width apart, holding a barbell across your upper back and shoulders.

 Secondary Muscles